 A rotating banner is a great way to showcase even more of your products.

 Building trust and community

 Now that so much of retail, even in the beauty industry, is online, it is crucial to build that trust between you and your customers.
 Social proof is a great way to do this.

 Ease purchase anxiety with user-generated content.
-This is especially important for online beauty products, as people want to see that these products look good and do what they need to do.
+This is especially important for online makeup brands and skincare brands, as people want to see that these products look good and do what they need to do, and UGC can act as beauty inspiration.
 Knowing that other customers are satisfied with your products will help new buyers decide that your business is trustworthy enough to buy from.